-Timberlands manage 823 ha of natural reserves (17 areas) and 1,150 ha of plantation (4 areas) that are considered High Conservation Value (HCV) under FSC.
+Timberlands manage 23 natural, 4 plantation and one cultural area that are considered High Conservation Value (HCV) under FSC.
 The natural reserves and one plantation area (Iwitahi orchid Reserve) are also considered Significant Biodiversity Areas (SBV) under Responsible Wood certification.
+6 new areas in Lochinver were added in F24.
 Timberlands actively manage these areas to protect and enhance their values.
 For the natural reserves this is mostly wilding control, which is usually the removal of Pinus contorta.
 Most areas are checked annually with some under active management checked on a more frequent basis.
-The table below provides a summary of monitoring for each of the 21 HCV/SBV areas in 2022.
+The table below provides a summary of monitoring for each of the 28 HCV/SBV areas in F24.